OliverLysa/observatory-data-prep/README.md

 -   CSV containing data on repair success rate by product
 -   CSV containing data on lifespan until repair attempt by product

+## Weaknesses and areas for improvement

+1. Several sources are updated sporadically or with no updates planned
+2. Mapping of compositional data to UNU isn't weighted by market share i.e. compositional data is not always representative